slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 The fears you don’t face become your limits.

-Nothing can sabotage you more quickly and more completely than limiting beliefs.
+Nothing sabotages you faster than limiting beliefs.
 People underestimate their possibilities.
-However your level of success will seldom exceed your level of personal development.
+Your level of success will seldom exceed your level of personal development.

 > *"The person who says it cannot be done should not interrupt the person doing it."
 -- vox populi*